How To Rebuild Trust After Cheating: Clues From Research

 Read this absorbing article on How To Forgive A Cheater And Move On.

 7. Be Silent.
-Maintain Silence.
+Maintain Your Silence.

-Silence is worse than apologies but better than excuses.
 Silence seems to tell the victim-partner we do not care about either the relationship or the consequences of our infidelity to them.

 Silent offenders stonewall and do not respond to accusations of violations.